hsynercn/nestjs-demo-movie-app/README.md

 I have created unit tests for movies, rooms, session modules.
 Unit tests are based on the Jest framework.
 For unit testing strategy spec files are located next to the source files, they will contain the layer behavior tests.

 Service layer tests will be only responsible for the business logic.
 We will mock the repository layer for the service layer tests.
 If we use other modules in the service layer, we will mock them too.
 By this way we could test the service layer in fine isolation.
 Same principle is also applied to the controller layer.
 For this case we will mock the related service classes.
 NestJS provides great flexibility with the help of native dependency injection system.

+For the e2e test current implementation provides one sample with rooms.e2e-spec.ts, this test suite provides a concept for the in memory e2e tests, we have 2 env configurations.
+On the test file we can see the Sqlite in memory database configuration.
+During the e2e test suites will start with a fresh database and we will follow the use cases with API calls.
+In memory database will be destroyed after the test suite execution.

+Large unit test suites and e2e test suites could be slow.
+In extreme cases it could slow down the CI/CD pipeline.
+We can consider using parallelization for the test suites in necessary conditions.
+Yet again at the beginning we should avoid premature optimization.
+Additionally, very large test suites could be a sign of bad design.
+Usually they are the product of a monolith.

+### Environment Variables

+We are using 2 env configurations, one for dev and one for test.
+They have very limited information at the current form because we don't use any additional AOI integrations or cloud services.
+Currently app is deployed on the Heroku, app's prod env variables are configured on the Heroku project.

+### Swagger

+Whole API is documented with Swagger.
+We can access the Swagger UI from the /api endpoint.
+For all API endpoints app has the documentation for payload schemas, and parameters.
+For further development we can consider adding the response schemas too.
+NestJS provides integration with the Swagger module, we can see the DTO classes on the Swagger UI.
+Still it requires minimal configuration with decorators to provide the full functionality.

+On the swagger interface all authenticated endpoints are marked with a lock icon.
+We can use /login endpoint to get token, we need that token to test other endpoints.